Are you curious to know what it’s like to study Engineering at Cambridge?

 The lecturer gives us all some reading homework on experiments that have been conducted to test methods of motivation so that we can have solid case study arguments in our essays.

-The Afternoon: Life As A Cambridge Engineering Student
+The Afternoon Of A Cambridge Engineering Student

 After a morning of lectures, it’s time for lunch!
 The IFM has a small canteen that serves some sandwiches and hot food, but it works out cheaper to cycle back to Robinson and eat with my college friends before cycling back for an afternoon of labs.